-A real-world example: Tide Detergent Bottles
+A real-world example of optical separation: Tide Detergent Bottles

 Tide detergent comes in various packaged forms – small bottles, large bottles, and buckets of detergent pods.
 Each package is identical in color, and similar in branding.
 They look to be of identical material to the naked eye or any 20-megapixel camera.
 However, the Tide bottle pictured above is made of HDPE, and the bucket of pods next to it is made of PET.
 It takes an NIR sensor to be able to determine what each bottle is made of and help make a sorting.